-Claire Bowern is Associate Professor of Linguistics at Yale University.
+Claire Bowern is Professor of Linguistics at Yale University.
 Her 2004 PhD is from Harvard University and examined the historical morphology of complex verb constructions in a family of non-Pama-Nyungan (Australian) languages.
 Her research focuses on the Indigenous languages of Australia, and is concerned with language documentation/description and prehistory.
 This includes fieldwork in Northern Australia with speakers of endangered languages, as well as archival work, shedding light on the linguistic history of Pama-Nyungan.
 With colleagues in linguistics, anthropology, and evolutionary biology, she is currently comparing features of hunter-gatherer languages in different areas of the world.